LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

-Lattice-based signatures rely on module lattice problems (e.g., learning with errors LWE \cite{ducas2018crystals}) and offer a better efficiency balance between signing and verification algorithms.
-For instance, the two lattice-based schemes selected by NIST, Dilithium \cite{ducas2018crystals} and Falcon \cite{fouque2018falcon}, offer smaller signature sizes and faster signing than their hash-based counterpart, SPHINCS+.
-However, despite their efficiency, these lattice-based signature schemes are not ideally suited for resource-constrained IoT devices either.
-They require more complex computations and have larger signature sizes compared to conventional signatures.
-Furthermore, lattice-based signatures involve techniques such as Gaussian and/or rejection sampling, which are vulnerable to side-channel attacks (e.g., \cite{karabulut2021falcon}).
-To date, there are no deployable open-source implementations of lattice-based digital signatures that are suitable for highly resource-limited embedded devices, such as 8-bit microcontrollers, with the exception of BLISS \cite{ducas2013lattice}, which was not selected as a NIST PQC standard \cite{yavuz2023beyond} and proved to be prone to side-channel attacks \cite{tibouchi2021one}.
+Based on module lattice problems (e.g., LWE \cite{dang2024module}), lattice-based signatures offer a balanced trade-off between signing and verification efficiency.
+NIST-selected schemes, ML-DSA \cite{dang2024module} and Falcon \cite{fouque2018falcon}, achieve smaller signatures and faster signing than SLH-DSA.
+However, they remain unsuitable for resource-constrained IoT devices due to their computational complexity and larger signature sizes compared to conventional signatures.
+Additionally, techniques such as Gaussian and rejection sampling introduce vulnerabilities to side-channel attacks \cite{karabulut2021falcon}.
+To date, no open-source lattice-based signature implementation is optimized for highly constrained devices like 8-bit microcontrollers, except for BLISS \cite{ducas2013lattice}, which was not selected as a NIST PQC standard \cite{yavuz2023beyond} and is susceptible to side-channel attacks \cite{tibouchi2021one}.